segmentio/segment-docs/src/engage/content/email/template.md

 4. Design the email template, then click **Create Email Template**.

 > info "Engage content validation"
 > For all Engage content editors, you'll see alerts for any issues in your template, such as invalid profile traits or incorrect liquid syntax.
-Engage flags the template issues that require your attention before proceeding, and displays recommended steps to fix the issue.
+Engage flags the template issue(s) that require your attention before proceeding, and displays recommended steps to fix the issue(s).
+You must fix any issues before using your template in Engage campaigns.

 ## Test the Email template
 You can send test emails before you include a template in marketing campaigns.